 Wild Beauty by Anna-Marie McLemore

-is a YA magical realism novel with plenty of queer and POC representation.
-This novel is the story of a multigenerational family who tends a magical garden, which enchants guests from around the world.
+Wild Beauty is a YA magical realism novel with plenty of queer and POC representation.
+This novel is the story of a multigenerational family who tend a magical garden, which enchants guests from around the world.
 The family has a terrible, secret, however.
-A family curse that prevents them from ever falling in love too deeply, least their lovers vanish forever.
+A family curse that prevents them from ever falling in love too deeply, lest their lovers vanish forever.
 Wild Beauty is a captivating story of magical realism that explores themes of love, loss, and family.
-Wild Beauty